 Any time someone submits a U.S. visa or green card application that contains false information, it is considered a fraud against the U.S. government.
-The result is that the person might face a substantial delay or denial of the visa and quite possibly the denial of subsequent immigration applications.
+The result is that the person could face a substantial delay or denial of the visa and quite possibly the denial of subsequent immigration applications.

-In fact, because lying on a visa application is a violation of federal law, a person in the U.S. who helps an applicant falsify an application to gain entry into the U.S. can actually be indicted and prosecuted by a federal grand jury if the matter is formally investigated by Immigration and Customs Enforcement (ICE).
+What's more, anyone in the U.S. who helps an applicant falsify an application to gain entry to the country can be indicted and prosecuted by a federal grand jury if the matter is formally investigated by Immigration and Customs Enforcement (ICE).

-Some examples of false information that can result in visa denial include the following:
+Some examples of types of false information that can result in visa denial include:

-All of the following types of information are considered "personal," and therefore lying about them could result in a visa being denied:
+All of the following types of information are considered "personal," and therefore lying about them could result in a U.S. visa being denied:

-All visa applicants are asked if they have ever been refused a visa in the past.
-If failing to mention a past refusal is the reason your current application was denied, what you likely didn't realize is that information pertaining to previous visa refusals was already documented and available to the officer processing your application.
+All visa applicants are asked if they have ever been refused a U.S. visa in the past.
+If failing to mention a past refusal is a reason your current application got denied, what you likely didn't realize is that information pertaining to previous visa refusals was already documented and available to the U.S. government officer processing your application.

 If failing to mention a crime is why your visa was denied, you probably feared that your criminal history would result in visa denial; as is indeed possible, because many crimes are considered a ground of inadmissibility.
 But if you also provided false information pertaining to an arrest or conviction, you now actually have two separate problems to deal with.

-If providing false information on your application was an intentional attempt to hide a particular fact, then you'll need to realize that immigration laws treat false information on a visa application very seriously—and possibly as a crime of moral turpitude.
-In order to get another visa to the U.S., you will need to convince the U.S. government to forgive or overlook the past misrepresentation, by requesting a waiver of inadmissibility.
+If providing false information on your visa application was an intentional attempt to hide a particular fact, then you'll need to realize that immigration laws treat false information on a visa application very seriously—and possibly as a crime of moral turpitude.
+In order to get any sort of visa to the U.S. in the future, you will need to convince the U.S. government to forgive or overlook the past misrepresentation, by requesting a waiver of inadmissibility.